ingenico-zanetti/BMDLensController/README.md

 OK
 ```

-will move every servo, simultaneously, to reach the ADC value of 2000 ; each servo runs at each own pace, so the movements will not complete at the same time.
+will move every servo, simultaneously, to reach the ADC value of 2000 ; each servo runs at its own pace, so the movements will not complete at the same time.

 Examples of relative ADC move: